-Business management, consulting and managed IT services revenues increased by 8.8%, or \$5.6 million.
+TruBridge revenues increased 27.9%, or \$17.8 million, primarily due to \$13.4 million of revenues attributable to the HHI acquisition, mostly generated through the Rycan RCM solution (\$8.0 million) and hosting services (\$4.2 million).
+TruBridge-legacy increased 6.9%, or \$4.4 million.
 Our hospital clients operate in an environment typified by rising costs and increased complexity and are increasingly seeking to alleviate themselves of the ever increasing administrative burden of operating their own business office functions, resulting in an expanded customer base for our private pay services (increasing 5.9%, or \$0.8 million) and accounts receivable management services (increasing 11.9%, or \$2.5 million).
 Additionally, the added complexity of the medical coding environment facing healthcare providers since ICD-10 became effective on October 1, 2015 has resulted in a substantial increase in demand for our medical coding services, resulting in an increase in these revenues of 79.4%, or \$1.7 million.
-Lastly, the acquisition of HHI contributed \$1.2 million of incremental revenues for 2016.
-These increases were partially offset by a decrease of 59.0%, or \$0.5 million, in health information management consulting reflecting the 2015 ICD-10 compliance deadline mentioned above.
+These increases were partially offset by a decrease of 59.0%, or \$0.5 million, in health management consulting reflecting the 2015 ICD-10 compliance deadline.

 Costs of Sales.
-Total costs of sales increased by 47.3%, or \$41.5 million.
-This increase was mostly attributable to \$42.4 million of cost of sales contributions from the acquisition of HHI.
-As a percentage of total revenues, costs of sales increased to 48.4% from 48.1%.
+Total costs of sales increased by 48.2%, or \$42.3 million.
+The increase was mostly attributable to \$42.4 million of cost of sales contributions from the acquisition of HHI.
+As a percentage of total revenues, costs of sales increased from 48.1% to 48.6%.

-Costs of system sales and support increased by 70.5%, or \$37.0 million due mostly to \$41.0 million of costs of sales contributions from the acquisition of HHI, partially offset by a 7.6%, or \$4.0 million, decrease in costs related to CPSI-legacy operations, mostly the result of decreased payroll and related costs due to managed attrition in the trailing twelve months and decreased travel costs associated with the aforementioned decrease in add-on sales for CPSI-legacy operations.
-The gross margin on system sales and support decreased to 54.7% from 55.7%, primarily due to the margin profile associated with the HHI system sales and support revenues.
-The gross margin on system sales and support generated by HHI operations was 51.1% in 2016.
-Comparatively, the gross margin on system sales and support generated by CPSI-legacy operations was 56.9% during 2016, increasing slightly from 55.7% in 2015.
-The difference between the system sales and support gross margins of HHI operations and CPSI-legacy operations is the byproduct of a decreased support customer base for HHI compared to CPSI-legacy, resulting in a sales mix for HHI that is more heavily weighted towards the more cost-intensive system sales revenues.
+Costs of Acute Care EHR system sales and support increased by 42.4%, or \$22.2 million due mostly to \$26.3 million of costs of sales contributions from Healthland, partially offset by a 7.6%, or \$4.0 million, decrease in costs related to Evident operations, mostly the result of decreased payroll and related costs due to managed attrition in the trailing twelve months and decreased travel costs associated with the aforementioned decrease in add-on sales for Evident.
+The gross margin for Acute Care EHR system sales and support decreased to 53.0% from 55.7%, primarily due to the margin profile associated with the Healthland system sales and support revenues.
+The gross margin on system sales and support generated by Healthland operations was 43.7% in 2016.
+Comparably, the gross margin on system sales and support generated by Evident operations was 56.9% during 2016, increasing slightly from 55.7% in 2015.
+The difference between the system sales and support gross margins of Healthland operations and Evident operations is the byproduct of a decreased support customer base for Healthland compared to Evident, resulting in a sales mix for Healthland that is more heavily weighted towards the more cost-intensive system sales revenues.